- City Government

 Valet Safety Ordinance

-On June 27, 2016, the City Council adopted Ordinance No. 407 establishing MMC Chapter 9.38 requiring valet parking attendants working on public rights-of-way in Malibu to wear high-visibility reflective safety apparel at all times (day or night).
-The ordinance is meant to keep valets safer, as well as their customers, by making them more visible to motorists on PCH and all City streets.
+On June 27, 2016, the City Council adopted Ordinance No. 407 establishing MMC Chapter 9.38, which requires valet parking attendants working on public rights-of-way in Malibu to wear high-visibility reflective safety apparel at all times (day or night).
+The ordinance is meant to keep valets and their customers safer by making them more visible to motorists on PCH and all City streets.
 The Los Angeles County Sheriff's Volunteers on Patrol (VOP) are conducting outreach among valet service operators in Malibu to educate them about the ordinance requirements.